 Most Stubb’s shows are produced by C3 Presents, a major concert promoter based in Austin, but the venue occasionally allows independent promoters like Smith to lease its space.
 (SPIN hosted an annual SXSW showcase at Stubb’s for many years.)
 Stubb’s general manager Ryan Garrett said that the venue had considered hosting the Rae Sremmurd show, but pulled out before any tickets were sold, or any formal agreement reached with Smith.
 “These happen. you get these emails saying, ‘Hey, we want to promote a concert.’
 We’ll scratch the surface, see if it’s viable, and in this case it wasn’t,” he said.
 Stubb’s events director Jennifer Sydney added that the show was canceled because “there was speculation that it was a scam.”

-Michael Niles, the Global representative who went into business with Smith and Guzman, told SPIN that the company has been operating for about six years, doing what he described as “middle-party booking.”
+A Global Talent Agency representative, whose identity SPIN could not verify, said that the company has been operating for about six years, doing what he described as “middle-party booking.”
 The middleman arrangement on the Rae Sremmurd shows was especially complex: Smith, who first intended to book the group, used his company BTS Events to enlist Guzman, who then connected BTS Events with Global.
-According to Niles, Global then contracted yet another company called Premiere Talent Agency to deliver Rae Sremmurd, and it was Premiere who failed to hold its end of the bargain.
-The notion that Global had scammed Smith or Emory University out of money, he said, is “absolutely false.”
+According to the Global representative, Global then contracted yet another company called Premiere Talent Agency to deliver Rae Sremmurd, and it was Premiere who failed to hold its end of the bargain.
+The notion that Global had scammed Smith or Emory University out of money, the representative said, is “absolutely false.”

 Publicly available records regarding a thicket of corporations connected to Global and Premiere suggest that the two companies share more than a casual business relationship.
 The Austin contract instructs Smith and Guzman to deposit money in a bank account held by “Blueprint Group – Client Exchange Ca,” an Atlanta-based LLC registered in 2016.
 Blueprint Group shares the address listed on Global’s website, and lists a man named Octaveon Woods as its CEO.
 Woods is also listed in public records as president of “Global Talent Agency, Inc.,” a corporation registered in Illinois in 2012 and dissolved shortly after the formation of Blueprint Group.
-Another publicly available listing regarding Global Talent Agency, Inc. lists Michael Niles and a third man named Reginald Turner as employees.
+Another publicly available listing regarding Global Talent Agency, Inc. includes on its list of employees a man named Reginald Turner.
 And Turner is listed in public records as registered agent of a since-dissolved Illinois company called “Premiere Talent Agency Incorporated.”
 This apparent association has led Smith to believe that Premiere is a sort of shell company, controlled by Global, that allows the latter agency to transfer the blame when its bookings go awry.

-Minutes after my initial phone conversation with Niles, he surreptitiously arranged a conference call between himself, Smith, and me, in an attempt to dissuade SPIN from publishing a story about his company.
-The call ended with Niles demanding Smith to tell me that his issue with Global had been resolved.
+Minutes after my initial phone conversation with the Global representative, he surreptitiously arranged a conference call between himself, Smith, and me, in an attempt to dissuade SPIN from publishing a story about his company.
+The call ended with the representative demanding Smith to tell me that his issue with Global had been resolved.
 Sounding baffled, Smith responded that Global still owed him more than $25,000.
-Later, Niles told me that if I published an embarrassing story about the agency, “there’s a lawsuit coming your way.”
+Later, the Global representative told me that if I published an embarrassing story about the agency, “there’s a lawsuit coming your way.”
 I asked him if he was threatening to sue me, and he told me he wasn’t; instead, he said ominously, he was simply passing along what the “representatives who are behind the assets” had told him.
 When I asked him whether Global had also used Premiere to book the Migos show at Emory, he hung up on me.

 Smith believes that Global never intended to put the Rae Sremmurd shows together at all.
 Though he insists that he is the victim, in a darkly ironic twist, he fears that his status as the person who brought the failed Rae Sremmurd show to Stubb’s in the first place has given him the air of a shady dealer.
 The hip-hop booking industry, with its chains of middlemen, makes it difficult to assign blame when a show hits the rocks.
 “Not only did they steal my money, they destroyed my relationships with all these clients,” he said.
 “And those relationships took a long time to build.”